Northwest Indigenous Council

 Why you should join

-The Northwest Indigenous Council is an organization where you can work alongside other urban and rural Indigenous peoples to ensure you have a legitimized voice and a place at the table to ensure your rights and aspirations are brought to important discussion in your neighbourhoods, cities, villages and the evolving Nation to Nation discourse.
+The NorthWest Indigenous Council is an organization where you can work alongside other urban and rural Indigenous peoples to ensure you have a legitimized voice and a place at the table to ensure your rights and aspirations are brought to important discussion in your neighbourhoods, cities, villages and the evolving Nation to Nation discourse.

-As a young organization, the Northwest Indigenous Council has a volunteer working board with little operational funding.
+As a young organization, the NorthWest Indigenous Council has a volunteer working board with little operational funding.
 The Board of Directors is elected by, and accountable to, the organization’s membership.

-The Northwest Indigenous Council hosts quarterly Board of Director meetings to identify priorities and develop a strategy moving forward on numerous key issues impacting the people the Northwest Indigenous Council seeks to advocate for.
+The NorthWest Indigenous Council hosts quarterly Board of Director meetings to identify priorities and develop a strategy moving forward on numerous key issues impacting the people the NorthWest Indigenous Council seeks to advocate for.